Skip to main content

 Do I need a teaching degree to homeschool in Vermont?

 No. Vermont does not require homeschool parents to hold any teaching certifications, college degrees, or special educational credentials.
-Any parent or guardian may provide home study instruction.
+Under 16 V.S.A.
+166b, any parent or guardian may provide home study instruction without any screening or qualification requirements.

-Can my homeschooled child participate in public school sports in Vermont?
+Can homeschooled students play sports at public school in Vermont?

 Yes.
 Under Act 119 of 1998, home study students may participate in or try out for co-curricular and extracurricular activities at their local public school.
-They must meet the same insurance, physical exam, and age requirements as enrolled students.
+Students must meet the same insurance, physical exam, and age requirements as enrolled students.
+Vermont law also requires school boards to adopt rules for integrating home study students into school courses and facilities.

 Do I have to file paperwork every year in Vermont?

-What changed in Vermont's homeschool law in 2023?
+What changed in Vermont homeschool law in 2023?

-Effective July 1, 2023, Vermont repealed the Agency of Education's authority to review enrollment notices for completeness and to call pre-enrollment and post-enrollment hearings, significantly reducing bureaucratic oversight.
+Effective July 1, 2023, Vermont enacted a significant deregulation reform that repealed the Agency of Education's authority to review enrollment notices for completeness and to call pre-enrollment and post-enrollment hearings.
+This eliminated the biggest bureaucratic hurdle Vermont homeschool families previously faced and made Vermont one of the lowest-regulation states in New England.